Welcome to our Website

-Our Worship: SUNDAY SERVICES HAVE NOW BEEN REINSTATED
+Our Worship: SUNDAY SERVICES HAVE AGAIN BEEN SUSPENDED

-but due to the ongoing corona virus situation, please read the letter below / right.
-Also, for those unable to be with us for worship, we continue to offer online worship arrangements: go to our Services Details page for the information regarding both our own and the Circuit worship.
+We continue to offer online worship arrangements: go to our Services Details page for the information regarding the Circuit worship.

 As part of the North Staffordshire Circuit, we have varied worship from very traditional through to contemporary media.
 We’re noted for our enthusiastic singing; you’ll find a warm welcome ~ it’s impossible to get in without several greetings ~ and we hope you’ll enjoy worshipping with us.

 All the usual stuff, as you’ll see on our web pages, but plenty for all ages ~ Bible Studies; Prayer meetings held at different churches in the Circuit; Fellowship meetings; Lunches [and other catering]

 10:00a.m. is our only service.
 We would normally include a crèche facility for young children where they can play in a safe, child-friendly environment, but not at present.

 For children and young people up to 11 years there is 'Kids Fun Church' which gives them the opportunity to take part in games and art & craft activities and to learn about the Christian faith.
 Check-out our 'Kids Fun Church' page.

 This too is temporarily suspended.